cbillowes/curious-programmer-copernicium/courses/full-stack/02-routes.md

 // ... other code
 ```

-You no longer need the `App` files so you can remove them.
+You no longer need the `App` files so you can safely remove them.

 ```bash:title=bash
 rm src/App.*